ror-community/ror-records/README.md

 13. In the Release name field, enter ```vX.X``` (replace X.X with the release tag number)
 14. In the Dsecribe this release field, enter ```Includes updates listed in https://github.com/ror-community/ror-records/milestone/X``` (link to correct milestone for this release)
 15. Click Publish release
 16. A Github action [Deploy to prod v2 only](https://github.com/ror-community/ror-records/actions/workflows/main_release.yml) will be triggered, which pushes the new and updated JSON files to AWS S3, indexes the data into the production v2 ROR Elasticsearch index.
-If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
-The new data should now be available in https://ror.org/search and https://api.ror.org
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
+The new data should now be available in https://ror.org/search and https://api.ror.org/v2/organizations

 ## Test v2 Production release